 In this paper, we focus on the study of transverse momentum distributions which has proven to be a useful probe for understanding the thermodynamical properties and the evolutionary dynamics of systems produced in relativistic heavy-ion collisions.
 Our objective is to find a proper distribution function which approximate and explain the transverse momentum spectra.
 We begin with a short review of developments happened on this path of finding a distribution that can explain particle spectra with better accuracy.
 Later a solution to the problem is proposed using Pearson distribution \cite{Jena:2020wno}.

 In Section 2, we discuss different statistical frameworks that have been used for understanding thermal QGP systems, including Boltzmann (BG) and Tsallis frameworks.
+These two models are chosen since these are the most fundamental statistical thermal models, however, a comparison with other models including flow effect etc. is provided in Ref.~\cite{Gupta:2021efj}.
 We introduce our proposal to the problem using a generalized distribution called Pearson distribution.
 A detailed formulation of the generalized function is performed, allowing us to write unified function as an extended form of Tsallis distribution.
 The validation, goodness of the fit parameter and analyses are given in section 3.
 Finally, we conclude with a discussion in section 4.